Editing Locally

 Now that you have the necessary software, it’s time to get the necessary files.

-Get the Gloo Edge docs
+Get the Gloo Gateway docs

-With the correct software in place, now it is time to get the docs from the Gloo Edge GitHub repository.
+With the correct software in place, now it is time to get the docs from the Gloo Gateway GitHub repository.
 First you will fork the repository into your own GitHub account.
 Then you will clone the repository locally.
 Finally, you will use make to render the site and then test changes.

-In this step you will fork the Gloo Edge repository into your own account.
+In this step you will fork the Gloo Gateway repository into your own account.
 This step assumes that you already have a GitHub account.
 More information on forking a repository can be found on GitHub’s website.

 Set up the folder structure

 Run git clone https://github.com/your-account/gloo.git substituting your-account for your actual account on GitHub.
-You can also get the correct .git link by clicking on the Clone or download button on your fork of the Gloo Edge repository.
+You can also get the correct .git link by clicking on the Clone or download button on your fork of the Gloo Gateway repository.

 Run site locally